All Episodes

 Hey, Rush.

-Um, I was just calling about I've been reading online recently about all this money that Al Gore now has at his disposal through all these investment funds.
+I was just calling about, I've been reading online recently about all this money that Al Gore now has at his disposal through all these investment funds.

-And I saw the last total I saw was about one point nine billion dollars.
+And I saw the last total I saw was about $1.9 billion, earmarked for clean tech investments in different funds and different investment funds.

 It's a giant hoax.

-Basically, it's planting trees, you know, and turning chicken manure into some some kind of fuel to do what with your one more.
+Basically, it's piling trees, you know, and turning chicken manure into some kind of fuel to do what with your lawnmower.

 Who the hell knows what it is?